NicholasBoll/blog/contents/articles/angular-component-composition-part-2/index.md

 The template contains a `ui-dropdown-button` helper directive to attach events to effect the state of the component.
 Composition can be parent/child.

 ### Link
 The link function is broken into a `pre` and `post` link.
 It is currently considered bad practice to ever use `compile` or `preLink`, but `pre` and `post` link have an important distinction between when they get called in the lifecycle of compiling child components. `preLink` on a parent gets called *before* the `preLink` of a child. `postLink` on a parent gets called *after* the `postLink` of a child.
-You can find more information about the lifecycle of linking [here](http://www.jvandemo.com/the-nitty-gritty-of-compile-and-link-functions-inside-angularjs-directives/).
+You can find more information about the lifecycle of directives [here](http://www.jvandemo.com/the-nitty-gritty-of-compile-and-link-functions-inside-angularjs-directives/).

 The `preLink` function sets up model/$scope listeners.
 The `preLink` also composes components - this is a little strange that controllers don't get this information (yet), but it is how we have to do it for now.
 The `preLink` fires right after the `controller` instantiates - which guarantees the component's controller is in the correct state for any child components.
 The dropdown also sets up `ngModel` hookups if present.